juancumbeq/platzi-react-with-vite-tailwind/README.md

 export { OrdersCard };
 ```

-In the other hand, to avoid the reloading of the entire page, and losing the `ordersList` information (there is no persistence setted up yet), the `Link` component will directionate us to the My Orders page
+On the other hand, to avoid reloading the entire page and losing the `ordersList` information (as there is no persistence set up yet), the `Link` component will direct us to the My Orders page.

 MyOrder: